Skip to content

 Reference Implementation

 The bare theme in this extension serves as a reference implementation showing the minimal structure needed for a theme.
-You can use it as a starting point for building your own themes by running:
+It can be used as a starting point for building new themes by running:

 ckan theme create mytheme